WDD 130: Web Fundamentals

 Click here to see a sample of what the page may look like at this point.

-Your page most will have different colors, font, content, and images but should have a similar, initial layout.
+Your page will have different colors, fonts, content, and images than the example page, but at this point it should have a similar layout.

 Testing